hafidh561/Classification-Human-Activity-Recognition/README.md

 # Classification Human Activity Recognition

 Hello everyone, this is my project Deep Learning about Classification, to predict human activity.
 Iam using `Python` and some library to make this deep learning.
-You can download datasets from `https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones`.
+You can download datasets from this.
+[Datasets](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 ---